Prototype-Fund-Hardware/LibreWater/README.md

 (   ) Adding insulation
 (   ) Adding Solar-Thermal Heating Module

--> Find our considerations in DesignPath.md (soon) to follow the path behind our sometimes mad-scientific and sometimes random decisions and bring in your own ideas - we appreciate all of them.

 ## Contact
 Would you like to flow along?
 Do you have any questions, ideas or general feedback?